naiyuanh/naiyuanh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in the School of Economics at Singapore Management University.
-I am on the 2023-2024 Economics job market.
+I am an assistant professor in the School of Economics at Renmin University.
+Prior to this, I obtained a Ph.D. in Economics from Singapore Management University in 2024.

 **Fields of Interest:** Urban and Regional Economics, International Trade